Nestlé: 1901–1989: Mergers

 In the late 19th and early 20th century, Henri Nestlé and his successors participated in the development of the chocolate industry in Switzerland, together with the Peter, Kohler, and Cailler families.
 In 1904, Daniel Peter and Charles-Amédée Kohler (son of Charles-Amédée Kohler who founded a chocolate factory in 1830) became partners and founded the Société générale suisse des chocolats Peter et Kohler réunis.
 In 1911, the company created by Peter and Kohler merged with Cailler.
-Alexandre Cailler (grandson of François-Louis Cailler) had founded a chocolate factory in Broc in 1898, still used by Nestlé today; which enabled the production of milk chocolate on a large scale.
 In 1929, Peter, Cailler, Kohler, Chocolats Suisses finally merged with the Nestlé group.
-An earlier alliance in 1904 between Peter and Nestlé also allowed the production of milk chocolate in the United States, at the Fulton plant.
+An earlier partnership in 1904 between Peter and Nestlé also allowed the production of milk chocolate in the United States, at the Fulton plant.

 In 1905, Nestlé and Anglo-Swiss merged to become the Nestlé and Anglo-Swiss Condensed Milk Company, retaining that name until 1947 when the name 'Nestlé Alimentana SA' was taken as a result of the acquisition of Fabrique de Produits Maggi SA (founded 1884) and its holding company, Alimentana SA, of Kempttal, Switzerland.
 The company's current name was adopted in 1977.
 By the early 1900s, the company was operating factories in the United States, the United Kingdom, Germany, and Spain.
 The First World War created a demand for dairy products in the form of government contracts, and by the end of the war, Nestlé's production had more than doubled.